 There are many search engines out there, including Google, YouTube, Yahoo, Ask, DuckDuckGo, Naver, Amazon, Facebook, Microsoft Bing, Yippy Search, Baidu, Yandex, Contextual Web Search, Ecosia.
 Plus, each search engine also has versions for different countries, cities and search types like News, Images, Video, Shopping products, Books, Maps to refine a search.

-As you improve your site with various keywords, images, videos, technical improvements and add more relevant web pages and topics plus develop your supporting business entities (social media profiles, citations, links, GMB, brand awareness, trust, authority), you will begin to see an increase in the organic traffic the site receives.
+As you improve your site with various keywords, images, videos, technical improvements and add more relevant web pages and topics plus develop your supporting business entities (social media profiles, citations, links, GMB, brand awareness, trust, authority), you will see an increase in the organic traffic the site receives.
 Organic search traffic is a term used to describe visitors from a search engine’s natural listings rather than paid ads.

 Therefore, SEO is the work done to optimise the website, the content and supporting entities to improve the site’s ranking capabilities to be found in the desired search type and with the right query.
 Speak to our SEO experts if you have more questions.